 Her second book, Black on the Block (University of Chicago Press 2007) focused on gentrification and public housing transformation in North Kenwood - Oakland on Chicago's South Side.
 The book develops the concept of "middlemen" and "middlewomen," the roles that black professionals play in working alternatively to mediate or exacerbate racial and class inequality.
 It won the Robert Park Best Book Award and a proclamation of the City of Chicago.
 Current research projects include a study of how parents negotiate school choice and how families make housing choices in Chicago.

-Pattillo is also a member of the MacArthur Foundation-funded Research Network on How Housing Matters for Families and Children.
-Pattillo is a founding board member and active participant in Urban Prep Charter Academy, the first network of all-boys public charter high schools in Chicago.
+Pattillo is a founding board member and active participant in Urban Prep Charter Academy, the first all-boys public charter high school in Chicago.

 2008 Robert E. Park Award for Best Book in Community and Urban Sociology from the American Sociological Association

 2004 Named Northwestern University Arthur Andersen Research and Teaching Professor